jn89b/rst_ME400/tutorial_1/tutorial_1.md

 - https://ardupilot.org/copter/docs/common-downloading-and-analyzing-data-logs-in-mission-planner.html

-## Task 1.4.1
+## Activity IV.1
 For this task you are to manually fly the quadcopter with an ideal trajectory.
-With each iteration you will change the gains to the same values as you did from [Task 1.3.1b](#task-131b).
+With each iteration you will change the gains to the same values as you did from [Activity III.2](#activity-iii2).
 You will generate a table that will look as follows.
 <!-- ## Subtitle 1 (Heading 2)

 ## Subtitle 1 (Heading 2) {#subtitle1}